Easy Homemade Baileys Recipe

 Instructions

-- Dilute the coffee crystals in a tablespoon of hot water.
+- Stir the coffee crystals into a tablespoon of hot water.
+Mix well.

-- Funnel the Irish cream into empty bottles and keep it in the refrigerator for up to two weeks.
+- Funnel the liquid into empty bottles and refrigerate.
+It lasts in the fridge for up to two weeks.

 Better than the original!
 So glad you shared the recipe as I’m a DIY person.